KEDuran/KEDuran.github.io/readme.md

-# Homework 2 - Portfolio
+# Portfolio for Krystal E. Duran

-For homework 2, I created a reponsive website portfolio.
-The site includes the all homework requires listed in the README_Instructions.md and additional requirements discussed in class:
+This portfolio website was last updated on 6/15/2020.
+Please reference the content below a detailed summary of the updated made to my portfolio.
+At this time my portfolio website now has the following pages to showcase my work:

+- About webpage - Provides a short personal bio
+- Projects webpage - Dedicated to showcasing my projects
+- Fun Facts webpage - Inlcude some fun facts about me
+- Contact webpage - Includes a form that a user can fill out to contact me.
+  - This feature is not working at the moment, so I included a modal to serve as an error message to warn the reader.

+## Links to Portfolio

+THe links provided belo

+## Updates to Portfolio Website

+I updated my reponsive portfolio webiste to include the following

+- Links to my LinkedIn and GitHub profiles (both in the bio text and footers on each oage)
+- Dedicated page to showcase four high scored assignments (project 1 and three other projects)

-- A navbar
+* A navbar

-- 100 commits
+* 100 commits

-- A responsive layout
+* A responsive layout

-- Responsive images
+* Responsive images

-- Create a repository with format <GITHUBUSERNAME>.github.io
+* Create a repository with format <GITHUBUSERNAME>.github.io

   - Example: KEDuran.github.io

-- Sample wireframe for the portfolio site when viewed from desktop screen is included below.
+* Sample wireframe for the portfolio site when viewed from desktop screen is included below.

   - Note: Overall, layout is responsive and changes with the size of the screen.